Medical Physics FAQ

 What are the admission requirements?

-GRE: While only the GRE general test is required for admission to the MS Program, a good score on the physics subject test can help your application and is recommended.
+GRE: While the GRE general test is not required for admission to the MS Program, a good score on the physics subject test can help your application and is recommended.
 We are looking for GRE quantitative scores at 159 (750 previous scoring system) and above.
 Columbia’s GRE institutional code is 2111; a department code is not needed.
 GRE scores are valid for five years.

 GPA: A minimum GPA of 3.0 is required.
 We look at all grades, but more closely at physics and math grades; we are looking for well-prepared applicants with a strong background in physics and math.